Lawrence Dallaglio's doughballs recipe

 - In a bowl, beat together the butter, garlic and herbs.
 Season well.
 Serve with the doughballs.

-Lawrence's book: My Italian Family Cookbook
+Recipe taken from My Italian Family Cookbook

 More great recipes: